Yankees 3B Oswaldo Cabrera leaves game vs. Mariners in ambulance following awkward home plate slide

 Cabrera was hurt on an awkward slide when he reached back for the plate and scored the Yankees' final run on Aaron Judge’s sacrifice fly.

 Manager Aaron Boone said Cabrera had a brace put on his left ankle before entering the ambulance on a stretcher.
-Cabrera was taked to a hospital with team athletic trainer Tim Lentych.
+Cabrera was taken to a hospital with team athletic trainer Tim Lentych.

 “I think everyone understands it was a pretty serious situation,” Boone said.
 “So, just praying for our guy (Cabrera) tonight and hoping for the best.
 Trust that he’s in good hands as he goes through the night here.”